melonjs/melonJS/README.md

 note that the latest Chrome version is required, as the test unit will run the Browser in a headless mode (in case of failed tests, upgrade your browser).

+Last but not least, if you really want to contribute, but not sure how, you can always check our [discussions](https://github.com/melonjs/melonJS/discussions/categories/ideas) list to get some idea on where to start.

 Building the documentation
 -------------------------------------------------------------------------------